 Each unit you are enrolled in has an online teaching site (CANVAS) in the learning management system UCLearn.
 You access UCLearn through MyUC.
 Follow the link that states "Continue to UCLearn (Canvas)".

-There will be assignment drop boxes on Canvas where you will submit all your assignments.
+There will be assignment drop boxes on Canvas where you can submit your assignments where relevant.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.